sergio-lacerda/Fat-Pig-Invest-HomeBroker-Simulator/README.md

 - This API is just a SIMULATOR, so all values shown here are FICTITIOUS.
 The solution DOES NOT HAVE any kind of integration with the real stock market.
 - The Tickers and Companies information are based in internet sources and may be out of date.
-- No login system has been implemented in this project, so user information are fixed at HomeBrokerClient project's appsettings.json file:
+- No login system has been implemented in this sample project, so user information are fixed at HomeBrokerClient project's appsettings.json file:
     - "IdInvestidor": Investor Id
     - "IdCorretora": Broker Id
     - "NumeroConta": Investor account number